r-simmer/simmer/README.md

 __*simmer* is under heavy development and its internals and syntax can still change extensively over the coming time__

 *simmer* is a discrete event package for the R language.
 It is developed with my own specific requirements for simulating day-to-day hospital proceses and thus might not be suited for everyone.
-It is designed to be as simple to use as possible and tries to be compatible with the piping features of [magrittr](https://github.com/smbache/magrittr).
+It is designed to be as simple to use as possible and tries to be compatible with the chaining/piping workflow introduced by the [magrittr](https://github.com/smbache/magrittr) package.